-Development for residential, subject to relocation of the boat club.
+Development for residential, subject to relocation of the boat club or clear demonstration that its loss is justified in line with policy RL6 or national policy.
+Development should:

 - Avoid detrimental visual effects on the Thames Valley major landscape feature; - Take account of the risk of flooding, and locate development only in the portion of the site in Flood Zone 2, closest to Abbotsmead Road; - Provide for a green link across the site from Christchurch Meadows to Abbotsmead Road; and - Take account of potential archaeological significance, and be supported by a deskbased archaeological assessment which should inform the development.